reiddraper/data-traceability/data-traceability.markdown

 5. Separating phases (and keeping them pure)

-Many times our data processing will be divided into several stages.
+Many times our data processing would be divided into several stages.
 It's important to identify the state barriers in your application, as this allows you to both write better code, and create more efficient infrastructure.
 From a code perspective, keeping each of our stages